 Jeroen Raes is a bionaut, he researches the human microbiome.
 What he's discovered in his lab at the Flanders Institute of Biology could herald a major breakthrough not just in gastro-intestinal medicine, but in our fundamental knowledge of human biology.

 05. Gut bacteria spotted eating brain chemicals for the first time

 Bacteria have been discovered in our guts that depend on one of our brain chemicals for survival.
 These bacteria consume GABA, a molecule crucial for calming the brain, and the fact that they gobble it up could help explain why the gut microbiome seems to affect mood.

 06. How your social life changes your microbiome

 A growing number of studies, including two recent ones with chimps and baboons, have shown that social interactions affect the composition of the microbiome.
-Through hugs, handshakes, and even hip-checks, we translate our social networks into microbial ones, transferring benign or beneficial microbes to our neighbors, and acquiring theirs in return.
+Through sharing food and drink, kisses, hugs, handshakes, and even hip-checks, we translate our social networks into microbial ones, transferring pathogenic, benign or beneficial microbes to our neighbors, and acquiring theirs in return.

 07. Thousands of years of poop science prepared humans to master gut flora gardening

 Long before learning about salmonella and shigella bacteria, humans intuited that what ails us and what heals us can be found in what we leave behind.